You’ve just received a shipment of sweet 29ers and can’t wait to put them on display in your store.

-And what you get from me is a premium package set up to help you get many leads over the long run.
+What you’re getting is a Trek Fuel EX, at least.
+It’s a premium package set up to help you get many leads over the long run.

 This is not some “social media ninja guru” nonsense.
-This is marketing with insight.
+This is marketing with a long life.

-Or you could opt for my web design package and market to three channels from a single point, your website.
+Or you could opt for our web design package and market to three channels from a single point: your website.

-Book a consultation to see how I can help you sell more bikes.
+Book a consultation to see how we can help you sell more bikes.
 You won’t regret it.